kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 .. question::

 	The percentage yield from a batch reactor, and the purity of the feedstock are available as the `Batch yield and purity <http://datasets.connectmv.com/info/batch-yield-and-purity>`_ data set.
-Assume these data are from phase I operation and calculate the Shewhart chart upper and lower control limits that you would use during phase II.
+Assume these data are from phase 1 operation and calculate the Shewhart chart upper and lower control limits that you would use during phase 2.
 Use a subgroup size of :math:`n=3`.

 	#.
-What is phase I?
+What is phase 1?
 	#.
-What is phase II?
+What is phase 2?
 	#.
 Show your calculations for the upper and lower control limits for the Shewhart chart on the *yield value*.
 	#.
-Show a plot of the Shewhart chart on these phase I data.
+Show a plot of the Shewhart chart on these phase 1 data.

 .. answer::